Khan-Ramsha/AgriSense-AI/README.md

     pip install -r requirements.txt
     ```

-3. Create a .env file and add your API keys & URL, Refer to .env.example file.
+3. Create a .env file in the project root and add your API keys & URL, Refer to .env.example file.

 4. Run the app: